HazemSamir/HazemSamir.github.io/_posts/2016-05-17-espace-intern-exam.md

 # Exam Structure:

-The exam was a paper based for one hour.
-You should choose 3 out of 7 topics : System Structure, Security, Data Base, Web Development, Mobile Development, Linux and Open Source and Algorithms and Data Structures.
+It was a paper based exam for one hour.
+You should choose 3 out of 7 topics : System Structure, Security, DataBases, Web Development, Mobile Development, Open-Source&Linux and Algorithms&DataStructures.
 Well, most of the topics covers the courses which we study in the 3rd year at our faculty.
 However I chose the topics I most familiar with: web, linux and algorithms.

 ## Web Development Part: